sedaprotocol/seda-example-ops/examples/us-rates/README.md

 ### Process

-1. Get the inputs.
+1. Validates the Data Request execution argument is not empty and a valid comma separated list.
-1. Makes a HTTP call to the DxFeed Data Proxy for each asset.
+2. Makes a HTTP call to the dxFeed Data Proxy for each asset.
-1. Converts the decimals for each asset to a `u128` with 6 decimal precision.
+3. Converts the decimals for each asset to a `u128` with 6 decimal precision.
-1. Returns the prices as a JSON array preserving the order the symbols were given in.
+4. Returns the prices as a JSON array preserving the order the symbols were given in.

 ### Example